kelsonreiss/Arthur/index.md

-# Welcome to Arthur, an AI Art Curator
+# Welcome to Arthur, the AI Art Curator

 ## Finding unique and curated art can be hard.
 It doesn't have to be.